teachingaway/teachingaway.github.io/techstars-financing-agmt.md

 </li>
 </ol>
 </li>
-<li><strong>Representations and Warranties of the Company.</strong> The Company hereby represents and warrants to and agrees with Purchaser that except as set forth on the Schedule of Exceptions attached hereto as Exhibit B, each of the following statements is true and correct on the date hereof and, if this subscription is accepted by the Company in whole or in part, will be true and correct on the Closing Date:
+<li><a ref name="company-warranties"><strong>Representations and Warranties of the Company.</strong></a> The Company hereby represents and warrants to and agrees with Purchaser that except as set forth on the Schedule of Exceptions attached hereto as Exhibit B, each of the following statements is true and correct on the date hereof and, if this subscription is accepted by the Company in whole or in part, will be true and correct on the Closing Date:
 <ol>
 <li><strong>Organization, Good Standing and Qualification.</strong> The Company is a corporation duly organized, validly existing and in good standing under the laws of the State of Delaware.
 The Company has all requisite corporate power and authority to own and operate its properties and assets, to execute and deliver this Agreement, to issue and sell the Shares and the Conversion Shares and to carry out the provisions of this Agreement and the Charter.</li>
 <li><strong>Capitalization; Voting Rights</strong>.
 The authorized capital stock of the Company, immediately prior to the Initial Closing Date, will consist of [1,500,000] shares of Common Stock, par value $0.001 per share (“Common Stock”), [1,000,000] shares of which will be issued and outstanding, and [1,000,000] shares of Preferred Stock, par value $0.001 per share (“Preferred Stock”), [333,333] shares of which will be designated Series A Preferred Stock, none of which will be issued and outstanding.
 As of the date hereof, there are no outstanding options, warrants, or other rights for the purchase or acquisition from the Company of shares of Common Stock.
 The rights, preferences, privileges and restrictions of the Shares are as set forth in the Charter.
 The Conversion Shares have been duly and validly reserved for issuance.
 When issued in compliance with the provisions of this Agreement and the Charter, the Shares and the Conversion Shares will be validly issued, fully paid and non-assessable, and will be free of any liens or encumbrances, other than any right of first refusal set forth in the Company’s Bylaws; provided, however, that the Shares may be subject to restrictions on transfer under state and/or federal securities laws as set forth herein or as otherwise required by such laws at the time a transfer is proposed.
 Except as set forth on the Schedule of Exceptions attached hereto as Exhibit B, other than pursuant to the Subscription Agreements and as described herein, there are no other outstanding shares of stock of the Company or rights to purchase shares of stock of the Company or other agreements or understandings to purchase equity securities of the Company.</li>